pkalivas/radiate/docs/source/gp.md

 In machine learning its common to have a regression task.
 This is where you have a set of inputs and outputs, and you want to find a function that maps the inputs to the outputs.
 In Radiate, we can use genetic programming to evolve a `tree` or `graph` to do just that.
 The regression `problem` is a special type of `problem` that simplifies this process.
 It provides functionality to normalize/standarize/OHE the inputs and outputs, as well as calculate the fitness of a `genotype` based on how well it maps the inputs to the outputs.

 The regression problem (fitness function) takes a set of inputs and outputs, and optionally a loss function.
-The default loss function is mean squared error (MSE), but other options include MAE (mean average error), CrossEntropy loss, and Diff (Difference) - a simple difference between output and target.
+The default loss function is mean squared error (MSE), but other options include MAE (mean average error), CrossEntropy loss, and Diff (Difference - a simple difference between output and target).

 Lets take a quick look at how we would put together a regression problem using a `tree` and a `graph`.